Best Spinning Rods Under $100 (2026) — What Northeast Anglers Rate Highest

 St. Croix Triumph Spinning

-Best all-around under $100The St. Croix Triumph is the rod where you start to feel the difference between budget and mid-range.
-The blank is more sensitive, the guides are better, and the action is more precise.
-If you fish regularly and want one rod that handles everything from bass to light striper work, this is the buy.
+Best all-around under $100The St. Croix Triumph is the rod where the difference between budget and mid-range starts to show.
+The blank is more sensitive, the guides are better, and the action is more precise than the rest of this lineup.
+Anglers who fish both bass water and light striper surf consistently name it as the one rod that handles both without a second setup.
+If only one rod fits the budget this season, the consensus lands here.

 Ugly Stik Elite Spinning